mathgerberch/gpfso/README.md

-# gpfso
+# PFoptim

-Code to reproduce the figures of the paper "A Global Stochastic Optimization Particle Filter Algorithm" (https://arxiv.org/pdf/2007.04803.pdf)
+Code to reproduce the figures of the paper "A Global Stochastic Optimization Particle Filter Algorithm" (availabe at https://arxiv.org/pdf/2007.04803.pdf).

+The makefile has been tested only with Linux Ubuntu 20.04.3 LTS.

-A lib folder must be created before running the make file.
+A lib folder must be created before running the makefile.